Master of Public Health/International Course in Health Development; Health Systems Policy and Management trackApply online now

 The arrangement of financial support to cover all study costs is the responsibility of the applicant.
 Please note that KIT does not offer financial support or fellowships.

-The NFP application will have to be done via a new online application system (ATLAS).
-NFP application deadline for 2017-2018 is: 22 March 2017.
+The OKP application will have to be done through the online application system of Nuffic (ATLAS).
+OKP application deadline for academic year 2019-2020: March 2019.

-Please note that the academic application to the Royal Tropical Institute has to be received at the latest 1 month before the NFP deadline (so 02 February 2017).
+Please note that the course application to KIT, Royal Tropical Institute has to be received at the latest 1 month before the OKP deadline (so 26 February 2019).
 You are advised however to apply to KIT as early as possible.

 The Netherlands Government does not grant a fellowship unless it is assured that the candidate’s government and employer agree to his or her participation and that the candidate will be admitted to the course.
 For this reason, it is essential to first gain admission to the MPH before applying for a fellowship.